ultraio/docs-blockchain/docs/guides/Docker/getting-started.md

 ### Compiling a Smart Contract

-Inside of the docker image navigate into the `contracts` directory, and run the following command.
+Inside of the docker image (using the terminal that is attached to the `ultra` container) navigate into the `contracts` directory, and run the following command.

 ```
-cd /opt/ultra_workdir/contracts
+mkdir -p /opt/ultra_workdir/contracts && cd /opt/ultra_workdir/contracts
 ```
 <Mainnet>